Tests and treatments

 Electrophysiological testing helps your physician detect heart rhythm disturbances and to investigate its cause.
 This makes it possible for your physician to try to detect rhythm disturbances using electrical impulses and/or medication.

 The procedure is performed in the cardiac catheterisation room.
-You lay down on the examination table.
+You take place on the examination table.
 Ten adhesive electrodes are placed to monitor your heart rhythm.
 An area of skin measuring 5 by 5 cm is shaved and disinfected, and adhesive sterile sheets are placed around it.
 Local anaesthesia (general anaesthesia may be given if requested) is administered and then a vein (or possible an artery) is poked, giving access to electrical catheters, which are led up into the heart.
 The X-ray tube above the chest will show on the screen where the catheters are.
 Electrical impulses can jolt the heart rhythm and can trigger rhythm disturbances.
-If necessary, IV medicine can be administered, which will make the heart beat faster.
+If necessary, IV medicine can be administered that will make the heart beat faster.

 The procedure is usually done in an hour, after which the catheters will be removed.
-A compression bandage will be placed on the groin.
+Manual pressure will be applied to the groin and a compression bandage will be fitted.
 You will need to remain in bed with the compression bandage on for 8 to 24 hours.
 The time spent on bed rest determines the length of your stay.